 Regarding language, it is more exciting to consider cultural nuances, localization, and marketing considerations.

 In most cases, copywriters offer these services.
-Yet, creative translators can perform these tasks.
-As a result, their earnings are also higher than those of translators.
+Yet creative translators can perform these tasks, and as a result, their earnings are also higher than those of translators.

 Do Japanese translators have a bright future?